 - 1 teaspoon toasted sesame seeds

-- Heat 2 tbsp vegetable oil in a large skillet over high heat.
+- Heat a wok over medium-high heat.

-- Add ¼ cup gochujang paste and cook for 30-40 seconds.
+- Add gochujang paste and cook for 30-40 seconds.